Services & Programs

 AFIRE is honored to mobilize and build in solidarity with hundreds of partners in the community and fight for the rights of workers, immigrants, and queer and trans people in Illinois.
 AFIRE is currently a member of these coalitions:

-The newest body of our Organizing Program creates space for the leaders in our community to grow their skills and confidence to dismantle oppressive thinking and forge a world in which our needs are met and we may all thrive and are free from oppression.
+In Actualizing Community, leaders in our community grow their skills and confidence to dismantle oppressive thinking and forge a world in which our needs are met and we may all thrive and are free from oppression.

 The name of this program comes from the notion of community actualization which is observed in the Siksika peoples of the Blackfoot Nation.
 Community actualization manifests thru supporting one another to ensure members of the community have their basic needs met.
 It requires connection, cooperativity, and a culture that embraces the wholeness and humanity of all of its community members.